Robot Pick Calibration#

 X cord |

-Robot X coordinate to be entered manually |
+Robot X coordinate (to be inserted) |

 Insert Robot Coordinate |